 For less than a few tenners you can buy a fine blender.
 These blenders are fine for soft ingredients.
 For hard ingredients like nuts or legumes, you need a strong blender, which tend to be more expensive.
 In our test results with the best blenders, you will find both budget and professional blenders.

 With most kitchen appliances on our website, it is pretty easy to name drawbacks, but with a blender we found this more difficult.

 - Blender makes a lot of noise – especially when grinding hard ingredients like nuts.

 - Ingredients sometimes get stuck, requiring you to stop the blender first.

 Conclusion: to buy or not to buy a blender?

-If you do not already have a blender in your home, but you would like to cook more or live a healthier life then a blender is highly recommended.
-There are almost no disadvantages of a blender and they are also very inexpensive.
-Our advice, however, is to buy a blender with several accessories including mixing bowl for nuts.
-If you only have one mixing bowl, the possibilities are somewhat limited.
+If you don’t already have a blender in your home, but would like to cook more or live healthier, a blender is highly recommended.
+There are almost no disadvantages of a blender and they are also very cheap.
+Our advice, though, is to buy a blender with several accessories including mixing bowl for nuts.
+If you only have one mixing bowl, the possibilities are somewhat limited